 Design Business Council mentor and coach designers on an as-needed basis or in a set monthly Chairman program to build a better business.

-As mentors and coaches we act as advisers.
+As mentors and coaches we are constantly researching the design industry, writing about it for designers who want better and more clients to be more profitable.
 We work with you to identify the challenges.
 We help you recognise the design value you bring to your clients.
 Our insights help uncover ways to develop new design business.
 Then we work on helping develop your creative team.

 We provide insight and guidance based on our experiences: first running a successful design studio, and then mentoring hundreds of designers through the DBC.

-We have three ways the Design Business Council will mentor and coach.
+We have two ways the Design Business Council will mentor and coach.

-The Chair program: The design Chair is a four-month commitment that involves monthly meetings to discuss your business.
+The Chair program: The design Chair is a four-month commitment for designers who want better and more clients to be more profitable.
+It involves monthly meetings to discuss your business.
 It starts with a set of agreed objectives.
 The meetings are scheduled, have an agenda and minutes.
 The accountability delivers results.
 Between meetings, the Chair is available for phone, Zoom or email support as needed.

-Issue based mentoring: We offer a bespoke, ad hoc, issue-based mentoring program for design studio owners.
+Single session mentoring: We offer a bespoke, single session, issue-based mentoring program for designers who want better and more clients to be more profitable..
 This program is tailored to your needs.
 Some studios needs help growing, others need help planning, and still others may just have a short-term staffing issue.

 The Chair program